GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index-draft.md

 ![Client Application Integration Config](images/integration-config.png)

-8. Activate the Client Application
+8. Activate the Client Application integration

 ### Test the solution
 1. Set up a test queue with only you as a member since this guarantees you are assigned inbound calls to the queue.
 For more information, see: [Create and configure queues](https://help.mypurecloud.com/?p=18650 "Goes to the Create and configure queues page") in the Genesys Cloud Resource Center.